Jbleezy/BO1-Reimagined/README.md

 * Glass barriers now start off with glass and wooden boards
 * On glass barriers, zombies will now tear down all of the glass first
 * Zombies can now attack through all glass barriers, wall barriers, and metal barriers
-* Fixed a bug where glass barriers and wall barriers had to be rebuilt twice for the repair to take effect if the barrier was rebuilt right after it got destroyed
+* Fixed a bug where glass barriers and wall barriers had to be rebuilt twice for the repair to take affect if the barrier was rebuilt right after it got destroyed
 * Fixed a bug where glass barriers and wall barriers were destroyed at slightly incorrect times
 * Zombies now always use the same animation when tearing down glass barriers
 * Zombies now randomly choose between two animations when tearing down wall barriers